 We caught up with Travel Counsellor Kirstie Timmins to hear about her recent holiday to African Princess Beach Hotel in The Gambia.
 Here's what she thought...

 The 6-hour flight from London Gatwick was seamless with the amazing Titan Airways.
-This was the second time I'd flown with them; the first time I'd upgraded to Star Class which offers a bit more room, complimentary drinks and an upgraded meal, but this time I tried economy.
+This was the second time I'd flown with them; the first time I'd upgraded to Star Class which offers more room at the front of the plane, complimentary drinks, an upgraded meal and an airport lounge, but this time I tried economy.
 I have to say I was pleasantly surprised by the leg room and the meal.
 The service was also excellent, and the staff so friendly!

 Upon arrival, we were transferred to the African Princess Beach Hotel and the reception staff were quick and efficient in showing us to our room.
 I have to say it exceeded my expectations.
 New and modern, it even had USB plugs - so no need to bring a converter to charge your phone!